-ESPN report: Mets GM sent explicit texts to female reporter
+Report: Mets GM admits explicit texts to female reporter

 “The Mets take these matters seriously, expect professional and ethical behavior from all of our employees, and certainly do not condone the conduct described in (the ESPN) story.
 We will follow up as we review the facts regarding this serious issue.”

-Before his Diamondbacks tenure, Porter worked under Theo Epstein with the Boston Red Sox and Chicago Cubs, winning three World Series rings in Boston’s front office and another with the Cubs.

 The woman was not identified in the report.
 ESPN said she was a foreign correspondent who had moved to the United States to cover Major League Baseball.
 She ignored more than 60 messages from Porter before he sent the last vulgar photo, according to ESPN.
+The woman told ESPN the texts from Porter contributed to her decision to leave the journalism industry and return to her home country.

 ESPN said it contacted Porter on Monday evening and he acknowledged texting with the woman.
 At first, he said he hadn’t sent any pictures of himself, but when informed the exchanges show he sent selfies and other pictures, he said “the more explicit ones are not of me.
 Those are like, kinda like joke-stock images,” ESPN reported.

-After asking whether the outlet intended to run a story, Porter requested more time before later declining additional further comment, ESPN reported.
+After asking whether the outlet intended to run a story, Porter requested more time before later declining further comment, ESPN reported.

+Before his Diamondbacks tenure, Porter worked under Theo Epstein with the Boston Red Sox and Chicago Cubs, winning three World Series championships in Boston’s front office and another with the Cubs.
+ESPN says he was Cubs’ director of professional scouting when he sent the messages to the woman.

+“Jared has proven himself at every level and in every position he has held, earning respect from his peers throughout baseball,” Alderson said in a statement when Porter was hired.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports